 On 5 May 2022, residents of South Yorkshire (previously Sheffield City Region) headed to the polls to elect their city region mayor.
 This follows on from the previous metro mayoral elections in May 2021 when around 10 million people in England elected city-region mayors in Greater London, Greater Manchester, West Midlands, Liverpool City Region, Tees Valley, Cambridgeshire and Peterborough, West of England and West Yorkshire.
 What are metro mayors and what do they do?

-In May 2017 a number of areas will be electing a metro mayor for the first time.
-On this page you can find the answers to a series of questions on what the new mayors will do and what that means for other local politicians and your local council.
+On this page you can find the answers to the most frequently asked questions on what these metro mayors do and what that means for other local politicians and councils.

 If you have a question on the topic that has not been answered below, please email email@example.com.